 Whether you’re totally prepared for your exam or only starting your preparation, distractors are meant to make you second guess yourself.
 Just like with every other element of the COMLEX exams, the NBOME has guidelines on distractors as well.

 Distractors should: “be in similar length; must match grammatically with the stem; are not deviant of the theme of other answer choices; are not solely opposite answer choices; do not have overlapping numerical figures or values; avoid absolutes such as always and never; avoid negatives; avoid ‘all of the above’ choices and avoid abbreviations and acronyms.”

-In the next part of this series we will cover the use of OMM and OPP in the NBOME’s COMLEX item writing process.
+In Writing a COMLEX Exam Item, Part 2 [ The Writer’s Series], we will cover the use of OMM and OPP in the NBOME’s COMLEX item writing process.

 Take COMLEX Practice Questions

 Login to your TrueLearn account or subscribe to TrueLearn to begin taking practice questions for COMLEX to prepare yourself for exam day.